RAS-University/robotic-courses/docs/UAV.md

 </div>

 The rise of compact, efficient microcontrollers, brushless electric motors, and miniaturized inertial measurement units (IMUs) finally solved the core challenge that had hindered quadcopters for decades: stable and responsive electronic control of multiple rotors.
 Thanks to these advances, flight control could now be fully automated and stabilized by onboard processors rather than a human pilot managing four motors manually.
-Those processors are usually referred to as autopilot.
+The processors doing this job are usually referred to as autopilot.

 <div style="display: flex; align-items: flex-start; gap: 20px; margin-bottom: 2em; flex-wrap: wrap;">
   <div style="flex: 1; min-width: 280px;">